 Another effective tactic is also utilizing these retargeting campaigns to distribute top of the funnel content to your audience to continue educating them on your product or service.

-If done right, these PPC campaigns can see amazing results in terms of ROI.
+If done right, these PPC campaigns can see amazing results in terms of ROI on your content marketing efforts.

 Some of the most common B2C PPC platforms are Google search and Facebook, wild B2B sales are dominated by LinkedIn.